amohanonamission/AZ-104-AzureAdministrator-Study-Guide/docs/ExamTips.md

 ExamTips.md

+## Tips for Future Candidates

+✅ Spend time inside the Azure Portal.

+✅ Don't memorize service names—understand use cases.

+✅ Read why wrong answers are wrong.

+✅ Microsoft Learn is your best friend.

+✅ Practice exams are valuable only if you review every mistake.

+✅ Learn how Azure services work together rather than studying them in isolation.

+---

 - Take your time with this material
 - This exam expects you to be a sys admin, and know all the functionalities of Azure cloud platform.
 - So the syllabus is mile wide, which could be a pain